giantorth/ESPHomeLifx/README.md

 - Official Lifx Windows/iOS app control (Android not tested)
   - Bulbs may not appear instantly when loading the mobile app
 - LightDJ (<https://lightdjapp.com/>)
-  - High speed music-reactive light shows
+  - High speed music-reactive light shows for up to 128 lights (Philips Hue can only do 10 bulbs in entertainment mode!)
+  - Party-tested with 35 lights running for hours without issue
 - HomeAssistant (<https://www.home-assistant.io/>)
   - Detected automatically with Lifx integration
 - Compatability should be good enough for 3rd party applications